LZeroAnalytics/thornode/docs/examples/typescript-web/query-package.md

----
-description: How to query THORChain information
----

 # Query Package

 This package is designed to obtain any desired information from THORChain that a developer could want.
 While it uses Midgard and Thornode packages it is much more powerful as it knows where to get the best information and how to package the information for easy consumption by developers or higher functions.